Allegheny-Computer-Science-300-S2021/lab01-waryankaa/writing/reflection.md

 ### Second Tool ~ PyMol

 What kind of research is this method or tool used for?
-`TODO`
+The tool is used for any situation where the user needs to see a biological molecule or process.

- 2. How does this method or tool work?
+How does this method or tool work?
 What does it do?
- `TODO`
+PyMol is a molecular visualization system.
+This system allows user to visualize and manipulate different molecular structures.
+It works by using Tk for the GUI widgets and a Python interpreter to display different biological molecules.

- 3. Why do you think that this method or tool was necessary to develop?
+Why do you think that this method or tool was necessary to develop?
- `TODO`
+I think this method or tool was necessary to develop because it allows the user to visualize proteins, DNA, and other biological molecules.
+A majority of the time, it is hard to completely understand how a molecule works or interacts with other molecules without seeing it.
+By visualizing it researches and scientists can better understand it.

- 4. What undesirable consequences could result from the misuse of this method of tool? `TODO`
+ What undesirable consequences could result from the misuse of this method of tool?
+ An undesirable consequences that could result is that someone may use it to see how a poison or mutation-causing agent reacts with molecules found in the body to create a poison.